polymonster/pmtech/readme.md

 - Timers (win32, posix)
 - Job Threads / Syncronisation

-The renderer runs on its own thread, with all user submitted commands from the game thread being stored in a command buffer for dispatch later on a dedicated thread or core, this paralellises all graphics api driver overhead, the audio api and physics api (see put) also run the same way.
-I still need to work on giving greater control to which cores these tasks get run on and I have added provision for users to skip the auto generation of threads so they can replace it with their own job management system.
+The renderer runs on its own thread, with all user submitted commands from the game thread being stored in a command buffer for dispatch later on a dedicated thread or core, this paralellises all graphics api driver overhead, the audio api and physics api can also run the same way.
+The engine can automatically create audio and render threads or they could be left in the hands of the user to spawn them / replace with a dedicated job management system.

 **put** *pmtech utility toolkit*